Order of the Companions of Honour

 The Order of the Companions of Honour is an order of the Commonwealth realms.
 It was founded on 4 June 1917 by King George V as a reward for outstanding achievements.
 It was founded on the same date as the Order of the British Empire.

 The order was originally intended to be conferred upon a limited number of persons for whom this special distinction seemed to be the most appropriate form of recognition, constituting an honour dissociated from either the acceptance of title or the classification of merit.
 It is now described as being "awarded for having a major contribution to the arts, science, medicine, or government lasting over a long period of time".
 The first recipients of the order were all decorated for "services in connection with the war" and were listed in The London Gazette.
+Modern appointments are also now announced in The Gazette.